-This course overlaps with 454 and, to a much lesser extent, with 555.
-The coverage of PDEs in 450 is not as in-depth as 454; for example, in 450 coverage of special functions is reduced to the simplest Bessel functions.
+This course overlaps with Math 454 (Boundary Variable Problems for Partial Diff.
+Equations) and, to a much lesser extent, with Math 555 (Intro to Complex Variables).
+The coverage of PDEs in Math 450 is not as in-depth as Math 454; for example, in 450 coverage of special functions is reduced to the simplest Bessel functions.
 Those students needing a more thorough discussion of PDEs and boundary-value problems should take 454.
 On the other hand, 450 provides a broader introduction to applied methods.

-Math 555 (Complex Variables) and Math 556 (Applied Functional Analysis) are graduate-level courses that further develop both the theory and applications covered in 450.
+Math 555 (Intro to Complex Variables) and Math 556 (Applied Functional Analysis) are graduate-level courses that further develop both the theory and applications covered in 450.